Summary

 Wikipedia

-Joshua Harold Stein (born September 13, 1966)[1] is an American lawyer and politician who is the governor-elect of North Carolina.[2]
-He has been serving as the 51st attorney general of North Carolina since 2017.
-A member of the Democratic Party, Stein previously served in the North Carolina Senate from 2009 to 2016.
+Joshua Harold Stein (born September 13, 1966)[1] is an American politician and lawyer serving as the 76th governor of North Carolina since 2025.
+A member of the Democratic Party, Stein served as the 51st attorney general of North Carolina from 2017 to 2025 and in the North Carolina Senate from 2009 to 2016.

 Born in Washington, D.C., Stein moved to North Carolina with his family at an early age.
 He studied at Dartmouth College and earned his Juris Doctor degree from Harvard Law School before being elected to represent North Carolina’s 16th Senate district in 2008.
-Stein left the state Senate upon winning the Democratic nomination in the 2016 North Carolina Attorney General election and defeated Republican state senator Buck Newton by 0.54%, making him the first Jewish person to win a statewide election in North Carolina.[3][4]
-He was re-elected in 2020 after narrowly defeating Republican Forsyth County district attorney Jim O’Neill by a margin of 0.26%.[5]
+Stein left the State Senate upon winning the Democratic nomination in the 2016 North Carolina Attorney General election, in which he defeated Republican nominee Buck Newton by 0.54%.[2][3]
+He was reelected in 2020, narrowly defeating Republican nominee Jim O’Neill by 0.26%.[4]

-Stein chose not to seek a third term as state attorney general and instead opted to run for governor in the 2024 North Carolina gubernatorial election.[6]
-After winning the Democratic nomination, he defeated Republican nominee Mark Robinson in the general election by 14.8%.[7]
+Stein chose not to seek a third term as state attorney general and instead ran for governor in the 2024 election.[5]
+After winning the Democratic nomination, he defeated Republican nominee Mark Robinson in the general election by 14.82%.
+He is North Carolina’s first Jewish governor.[6]

 Early life and education

-Stein was born on September 13, 1966, in Washington, D.C., the son of Jane (Stoneman) and Adam Stein.[8]
-His family moved to Charlotte, North Carolina, before settling in Chapel Hill, where his father co-founded North Carolina’s first integrated law firm.[9][10]
+Stein was born on September 13, 1966, in Washington, D.C., the son of Jane (Stoneman) and Adam Stein, of Jewish descent.[7]
+His family moved to Charlotte, North Carolina, before settling in Chapel Hill, where his father co-founded North Carolina’s first integrated law firm.[8][9]

-He attended Chapel Hill High School and played on its state championship soccer team.[11][12]
-After graduating from high school, Stein earned his Bachelor of Arts degree in History at Dartmouth College in 1988.[13]
-After college, he taught English and economics in Zimbabwe.[14]
-Stein then went on to earn degrees from Harvard Law School and the Kennedy School of Government.
+Stein attended Chapel Hill High School and played on its state championship soccer team.[10][11]
+After graduating, he earned his Bachelor of Arts degree in history from Dartmouth College in 1988.[12]
+After college, he taught English and economics in Zimbabwe.[13]
+Stein went on to earn degrees from Harvard Law School and the Kennedy School of Government.

 Early career

-In the 1990s, Stein interned for State Representative Dan Blue.
-Out of law school, Stein worked for the Self-Help Credit Union and the North Carolina Minority Support Center.[15]
-After managing the successful campaign for U.S. Senate candidate John Edwards in 1998,[16] he served as Edwards’ deputy chief of staff from January 1999 to December 2000.[17]
-According to Edwards official Andrew Young, Elizabeth Edwards prevented her husband from naming Stein his chief of staff in the Senate because he withheld information from her, which was at John’s direction.[18]
+In the 1990s, Stein worked as an intern for State Representative Dan Blue.
+Out of law school, Stein worked for the Self-Help Credit Union and the North Carolina Minority Support Center.[14]
+After managing John Edwards‘s 1998 U.S. Senate campaign,[15] he served as Edwards’s deputy chief of staff from January 1999 to December 2000.[16]
+According to Edwards official Andrew Young, Elizabeth Edwards prevented her husband from naming Stein his chief of staff in the Senate because he withheld information from her at John’s direction.[17]

 In the Senate, Stein worked to expand the state’s DNA database, ban cyberstalking, extend and expand the state’s renewable energy tax credit, and improve school safety.[21][22][23]